Machine learning with neural networks: Hopfield networks and Hebb's rule

-Recall that $\xi_i\tomu=\pm 1$, so that $\mbox{sgn}(\xi_i\tomu) = \xi_i\tomu$.
-Comparing Equation (\ref{eq:p2}) with the update rule (\ref{eq:C2S2Asynch}) shows that the bits $\xi_j^{(1)}$ of the pattern $\ve \xi^{(1)}$ remain unchanged under the update, as required by Eq.~(\ref{eq:Sc2}).
-The network recognises the pattern as a stored one, so Hebb's rule (\ref{eq:HR}) does what we asked.
+Comparing Equation (\ref{eq:p2}) with the update rule (\ref{eq:C2S2Synch}) shows that the bits $x_j^{(1)}$ of the pattern $\ve x^{(1)}$ remain unchanged under the update, as required by Equation~(\ref{eq:Sc2}).
+In other words, the network recognises the pattern as a stored one, so Equation (\ref{eq:HR}) does what we asked for.
+Note that we obtain the same result if we leave out the factor of $N^{-1}$ in Equation (\ref{eq:HR}).

-But does the network correct small errors?
-In other words, is the pattern $\ve \xi^{(1)}$ an attractor [Eq.~(\ref{eq:Sc})]?
+But does the network correct errors?
+Is the pattern $\ve x^{(1)}$ an attractor [Eq.~(\ref{eq:Sc})]?
 This question cannot be answered in general.
-Yet in practice Hopfield models work often very well!
-It is a fundamental insight that neural networks may work well although it is impossible to strictly prove that their dynamics converges to the correct solution.
+Yet in practice Hopfield networks work often quite well.
+It is a fundamental insight that neural networks may perform well although no proof exists that their dynamics converges to the correct solution.

-To illustrate the difficulties consider an example, a Hopfield network with $p=1$ and $N=4$ (Figure \figref{C2S2Example}).
-Store the pattern $\ve\xi^{(1)}$ shown in Figure \figref{C2S2Example} by assigning the weights $w_{ij}$ using Hebb's rule (\ref{eq:HR}).
-Now feed a distorted pattern $\ve\xi$ to the network that has a non-zero distance to $\ve\xi^{(1)}$:
+To illustrate the difficulties, consider an example, a Hopfield network with $N=4$ neurons (Figure \figref{C2S2Example}).
+Store the pattern $\ve x^{(1)}$ shown in Figure \figref{C2S2Example} by assigning the weights $w_{ij}$ using Equation (\ref{eq:HR}).
+Now consider a distorted pattern $\ve x$ that has a non-zero distance to $\ve x^{(1)}$ [Figure \figref{C2S2Reconstruction}({\bf a})]:

-The factor $\tfrac{1}{4}$ takes into account that the patterns take the values $\pm 1$ and not $0/1$ as in Section \ref{sec:amp}.
-To feed the pattern to the network, one sets $S_i(t=0)=\xi_i$.
-Now iterate the dynamics using synchronous updating (\ref{eq:C2S2Synch}).
+To feed the pattern to the network, we set $s_j(t=0)=x_j$.
+Then we iterate the dynamics using the synchronous rule (\ref{eq:C2S2Synch}).
 Results for different distorted patterns are shown in Figure \figref{C2S2Reconstruction}.
-We see that the first two distorted patterns (distance 1) converge to the stored pattern, cases ({\bf a}) and ({\bf b}).
+We see that the first two distorted patterns converge to the stored pattern, cases ({\bf a}) and ({\bf b}).
 But the third distorted pattern does not [case ({\bf c})].